 Her sycophants sat in respectful silence as Ayxin worked through a small mountain of dishes.

 West Lake Fish in Sweet and Sour Sauce

 Deep-fried Bean Curd Rolls Stuffed with Minced Tenderloin

 Three 'Savoury' Soup

-As well as half a pound of fried rice with freshly peeled river-prawns in a white seafood sauce.
+A pound of fried rice with freshly peeled river prawns in a white seafood sauce.

-One particular dish, Shelled Shrimp with Dragon Well Tea, caught her interest.
-Pao carefully explained that the Longjing tea came from the Village of Longjing, and was a Gong-Cha, or the tea drunk by the Kangxi Emperor during the Qing Dynasty, the last and final dynasty of China’s tumultuous change through the 20th century.
+A dish, Shelled Shrimp with Dragon Well Tea, caught her interest.
+Pao carefully explained that the Longjing tea came from the Village of Longjing and was a Gong-Cha, or the tea drunk by the Kangxi Emperor during the Qing Dynasty, the last and final dynasty of China's tumultuous change through the 20th century.

 Her new followers weren't sure how to respond to such an audaciously made-up statement.

 Pao passed over a thirty-year-old Maotai bottle worth well over fifty HDMs.
 Ayxin slugged down the delicious, crystal-clear liquid.

 "Find me lodgings with clean air and water, somewhere discrete and without people.
 I wish to rest until the wedding."